KopfLab/labware_commands/README.md

     - `m` calculate flow rate as mass/minute
     - `h` calculate flow rate as mass/hours
     - `d` calculate flow rate as mass/day

+# `MFCController` commands:

+  - all `DeviceController` and `SerialDeviceController` commands PLUS:
+  - `unit <ID>` to specify the ID of the mass flow controller to communicate with (typically a letter from A-Z)
+  - `gas <name>` to specify the name of the gas, must match what is set on the mass flow controller
+  - `totalizer <yes/no>` whether MFC has a totalizer or not (if not correct, will not process serial data correctly!)

 # `PumpController` commands:

+  - all `DeviceController` commands PLUS:
   - `start` to start the pump (at the currently set speed and microstepping)
   - `stop` to stop the pump and disengage it (no holding torque applied)
   - `hold` to stop the pump but hold the position (maximum holding torque)